-How to do Keyword Analysis For Amazon PPC?
+How to do Keyword Analysis for Amazon PPC?

-- Negative Keywords
+- Negative keywords

-Eg. The image below contains a week of PPC data, keyword1 has around 567 clicks would exhaust your ad budget easily if they are not added to your negative list.
+Eg. The image below contains a week of PPC data, keyword1 has around 567 clicks and would exhaust your ad budget easily if they are not added to your negative list.

 What to do next?

 Negatives are an integral part of every PPC campaign, but if overdone negative can hurt your account and kill your impression volume.
-As you set each negative keyword, be sure that if a shopper were to land on your listing for that keyword it is highly unlikely that they convert.

 Top Contributing Keywords

-- Generate more keyword ideas that are relevant and similar to the high performing keywords.
+- Generate more keyword ideas that are relevant and similar to the high-performing keywords.
 Add them to the listing or in the backend search terms to increase visibility.

 Aimlessly generating new keywords and testing them in your PPC campaigns will lead you nowhere.
 Carefully analyze and trace out the keywords that are performing well.
 Track down and record their data for over a month to ensure that the keywords are constantly bringing you good sales.